Project activity overview

 P. Ellerbroek, Infectious Disease Specialist, University Medical Center Utrecht, the Netherlands

-The IciStem project is supported by AmfAR Research Consortium on HIV eradication (ARCHE) Research Grant # 109858-64-RSRL and the Aidsfonds
+The IciStem project is currently supported by the Aidsfonds.
+IciStem was established with funding from the AmfAR Research Consortium on HIV eradication (ARCHE) Research Grant # 109858-64-RSRL

 logo-amfar